pymc-devs/pytensor/doc/tutorial/examples.rst

 Copying functions
 =================
-Pytensor functions can be copied, which can be useful for creating similar functions but with different shared variables or updates.
+PyTensor functions can be copied, which can be useful for creating similar functions but with different shared variables or updates.
 This is done using the :func:`pytensor.compile.function.types.Function.copy` method of :class:`Function` objects.
 The optimized graph of the original function is copied, so compilation only